mautic/developer-documentation-new/docs/design/labelling.rst

 Destroys an existing object so that it no longer exists (for example, deletes a file from a directory or deletes a value from a table cell).

 Where appropriate, combine Delete with the object (for example, Delete column or Delete row).
-Compare Clear and Remove.
+See also Clear and Remove.

 Docs
 ^^^^

 Opens a separate window containing the landing page for the product documentation.

 Use as link text only for the specific link that points to the product documentation from the console menu bar.
-Compare Learn more.
+See also Learn more.

 Done
 ^^^^

 Indicates that the User has finished working in an environment (for example, editing templates) and wants to return to where he or she came from.

-Compare Close and Finish.
+See also Close and Finish.

 Download
 ^^^^^^^^

 Transfers a file from a remote system to a local system.

-Compare Upload.
+See also Upload.

 Drop
 ^^^^